 Outpatient programs are best for those who are addressing their addictions before they completely lose control.
 Because there are no housing units with outpatient programs, participants live at home and are able to continue attending academic classes, work or other regular activities.
 However, the independence can be very challenging, so it is important to be dedicated to making big life changes during this time of treatment.
 These types of programs provide new skill development and support during what is often a challenging time of change.

 Which type of treatment will work best for you?
 This can feel like an overwhelming decision, but it doesn’t have to be.
 Take an honest look at your addiction.
 How long have you been using illicit substances, and with what frequency?
 This can give you an idea of the severity of your individual situation.
 To decide if you should spend time away from home during treatment, consider discussing the decision with those you live with.
 Be honest with yourself as you evaluate whether they are supporting your addiction or your sobriety.
 Finally, there are costs associated with each program, so consult your medical insurance company.
 Some health insurance plans will underwrite some or all of your treatment.
 Consider Arlington drug treatment facilities or an Arlington alcohol treatment facilities for a local option.
-If you still find this overwhelming, simply call an addictions specialist at The Recovery Village.
+If you still find this overwhelming, simply call an addictions specialist at a rehab center.
 These experts have the experience to answer any questions you may have, and will help you craft a treatment plan that can effectively lead you to sobriety.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.